 Chairpersons will receive no remuneration for their work.

-The substructure of the Working Party is defined by the Chairperson.
 Each Working Party chairperson selects a secretary.
+The appointed WP Secretary may serve only 1 term of 4 years.
+Reappointment as WP Secretary is not possible.
+The WP Chairperson may choose to divide the WP into subcommittees and appoint Subcommittee Leaders.
+Each appointed Subcommittee Leader may serve only 1 term of 4 years.
+Reappointment as Subcommittee Leader is not possible.
+Global structure and governance structure of each WP as proposed by the WP Chair should be endorsed by notified in a Board Meeting.
 Individual members and individual patrons can become members of a Working Party by expressing their interest to the chairperson or the Secretary of the Working Party.
 Members are encouraged to participate in one or more Working Parties according to their particular interests.
 The Working Party chairperson must give annual reports to the Scientific Council and the Board about Working Party activities, publications, and the use of EBMT resources.
 The Chairpersons ensure that the studies and publications performed on behalf of the Working Party follow the EBMT guidelines, including the authorship rules.

 § 11